-When it seems like the sunflowers are slowing down, leave the last set on flower heads on the plant for the birds.
-Even if it’s a little ugly going into Fall, birds like the seed heads right on the plant.
+When it seems like the sunflowers are slowing down, leave the last set of flower heads on the plant for the birds.
+Even if it’s a little ugly going into Fall, birds like the seeds right on the plant.
 Little finches especially like to sit on top of the old brown seed head and bend over and pluck seeds out.

 The roots of sunflowers have an allopathic quality which inhibits the ability of other plants nearby to grow properly.
 This makes them a great choice for weed suppression but keep them away from other flowers that you love.